Snater/CLNDR2/README.md

 });
 ```

-This causes the calendar's next and previous buttons to only work within this date range.
-When they become disabled they will have the class `inactive` applied to them, which can be used to make them appear disabled.
+This causes the calendar's next and previous buttons to work only within this date range.
+When they become disabled they will have the class `inactive` applied to them, which can be used to make them visually appear disabled.

 The items in the grid that are outside the current page's range, e.g. days of an adjacent month, will also have the `inactive` class applied to them.
 Therefore, the click callbacks provided to relevant `on` callbacks should check whether an item has the class `inactive` applied: